CubertCoin/cubertcoin/CODE_OF_CONDUCT.md

 If you witness or experience a violation of this Code of Conduct:

-1. **Do not engage** with the offending behavior publicly — escalation rarely helps
+1. **Do not engage** with the offending behavior publicly, escalation rarely helps
 2. **Report it** via the official Discord moderation channel, GitHub Issues, or direct message to a Core Contributor or moderator
 3. **Include** a description of the incident, the platform, and any relevant screenshots or links